Skip Navigation

 Standards: SCI.CC1.3-5, SCI.CC3.3-5, SCI.CC4.3-5, SCI.SEP1.A.3-5, SCI.SEP3.A.3-5, SCI.SEP4.A.3-5, SCI.SEP4.A.3-5, SCI.SEP5.A.3-5, SCI.SEP6.A.3-5, SCI.LS2.C.3, SCI.LS4.C.3, SCI.LS4.D.3, SCI.ESS2.E.4, SCI.LS2.C.m, SCI.CC4.m Grades 4 – Adult

-Exploring the development of islands and concepts of erosion and water movement through a hike and the use of our Augmented Reality Sand Table, students learn about the Fox River and the islands on the property.
+Exploring the development of islands and concepts of erosion and water movement through a hike and the use of landform modeling, students learn about the Fox River and the islands on the property.

 Activities: